sammybh6/VSPR-0.0.1/README.md

 <p align="center">
   <img src="./media/logo.svg" alt="VSPR Logo" width="70" />
 </p>
-VSPR (Visual Studio Pull Request) is an extension developed by GS that streamlines the process of documenting pull requests for changes within a repository.
+VSPR (Visual Studio Pull Request) is an extension developed by me that streamlines the process of documenting pull requests for changes within a repository.
 With a single click, this extension utilizes generative AI to create comprehensive and detailed documentation for your pull requests.

 ## Features